jaspector

 For current city-retained categories, the city specifically discusses driveway permits, food-service plumbing permits, stormwater and land-disturbance permitting, and related zoning and BMP review.
 For new building, HVAC, electrical, plumbing, and roofing work, the city routes applicants to Catoosa County's building permit system.

-Typical processing time is No current overall city turnaround estimate found.
+Building permit processing times in Fort Oglethorpe, GA typically run No current overall city turnaround estimate found.
 Legacy city inspection guidance required 24-hour notice, and the iWorQ inspection request page says to allow up to 48 hours once an inspection is scheduled..
+Timelines can vary based on project complexity and current department workload.